occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-From a typically Java perspective one could argue that this is not too bad.
+From a typical Java perspective one could argue that this is not too bad.
 But it does have a few things one could improve upon from a broader perspective:

 1. The `WordGuessingGame` is [complecting](https://www.infoq.com/presentations/Simple-Made-Easy/) several things that may be modelled separately.
    Data, state, behavior, command- and event routing and event publishing are all defined in the same model (the `WordGuessingGame` class).